-She is a very passionate visual storyteller interested in documenting the intersection of environmental and cultural changes.
 She would like to use her skills as an ethnographer to collect stories and use photography as a means for social change and understanding.

 The Denver Post, High Country News, The Colorado Sun, The Center for Investigative Reporting, Okra Magazine, Southerly, Earth Island Journal, Reno Gazette Journal, The Colorado Springs Gazette, The Vail Daily, Diverse Magazine, EAT Magazine, Instituto de Estudios Ecuatorianos, Amazon Watch, Yale University.